-This agreement shall govern the relationship between Mediterranean Academy of Culture, Technology and Trade with license number 2020-05, hereinafter referred as ‘the educational institution’ and the student who purchased the course “EU project design and management” on the website page https://www.mactt.eu/courses-list/eu-project-design-and-management/ , hereinafter referred to as ‘the student’.
-By accepting an offer to study at the institution and by completing the process of registration and enrolment of Course EU project design and management, the institution and the student are agreeing to abide by the terms of this agreement.
+This agreement shall govern the relationship between Mediterranean Academy of Culture, Technology and Trade with license number 2020-05, hereinafter referred as ‘the educational institution’ and the student who purchased the course “Award in Legal Psychology” on the website page https://www.mactt.eu/courses-list/award-in-legal-psychology/ , hereinafter referred to as ‘the student’.
+By accepting an offer to study at the institution and by completing the process of registration and enrolment of Course Award in Legal Psychology, the institution and the student are agreeing to abide by the terms of this agreement.

 1. Entry into force